Russia hits Ukrainian grain depots again as a foreign ship tries out Kyiv’s new Black Sea corridor

 Sea mines also make the voyage risky, and ship insurance costs are likely to be high for operators.
 Ukraine told the IMO it would would “provide guarantees of compensation for damage.”

+Analysts say Black Sea shipping has in general remained steady since the end of the grain deal, despite higher insurance rates, but shipments out of Ukraine have dropped off.

-Last Sunday, a Russian warship fired warning shots at a Palau-flagged cargo ship in the south Black Sea.
+Last Sunday, a Russian warship fired warning shots at a Palau-flagged cargo ship in the southern Black Sea.
 According to Russia’s Defense Ministry, the Sukru Okan was heading northwards to the Ukrainian Danube River port of Izmail.

 Ship-tracking data analyzed by The Associated Press confirmed that the Joseph Schulte was steaming south.